Skip to main content

 To prevent foreign key violations, the sync system must process models in a specific order (e.g., Device records must exist before the Location records that depend on them).
 Spacedrive determines this order automatically at startup using a deterministic algorithm.
 The process works as follows:

-3. Ordered Execution: The BackfillManager receives this ordered list (e.g., ["device", "tag", "location", "entry"]) and uses it to sync data in the correct sequence, guaranteeing that no foreign key violations can occur.
+3. Ordered Execution: The BackfillManager receives this ordered list (e.g., ["device", "volume", "tag", "location", "entry"]) and uses it to sync data in the correct sequence, guaranteeing that no foreign key violations can occur.

 Dependency Management

-Shared resources sync first because entries reference content identities via foreign key.
+The sync system respects model dependencies and enforces ordering: Shared resources sync first because entries reference content identities via foreign key.
 This prevents NULL foreign key references during backfill.

 Foreign Key Translation